 |March 25, 2029||60 million miles (96.5 million km)||-1.3||Virgo|

 The fact that both Earth and Mars orbit in elliptical orbits indicates that there will be changes in them over time.
-The closest approach of the two planets was in 2018, when it was as close as 35.8 million miles, a distance that it will not repeat until September 2035.
+The closest approach between the two planets was in 2018, when they were only 35.8 million miles apart, a distance that will not be beaten until September 2035.

 Opposition is the best time to see Mars from your backyard.
-Use a suitable planetary telescope and look to its surface, through the almost non-existent Martian atmosphere, to spy its largest features.
+Use a suitable planetary telescope and look to its surface, through the almost non-existent Martian atmosphere, to spy Mars’ major surface features.